siriusctrl/UniPublic/COMP90083-Computational Modelling and Simulation/Week1.md

 - A new language of thinking about and describing models
 - The software skills to implement, observe, test, control and analyse models
 - Strategies for designing and analysing models
-- We will explore an approach to simulation model known as agent-based models, which focus on representing the components of a system and their interactions.
+- We will explore an approach to simulation model known as agent-based models, which focusing on representing the components of a system and their interactions.

 ## Definitions

+### Agent

+- An autonomous individual element of computer simulation

 ### Model

 ![image-20200807004123849](assets/image-20200807004123849.png)
 - Model
-  - A representation of the real world system
+  - A representation of the real world system for some <u>specific purposes</u>
-  - For some specific purposes
     - The purpose define what we should include in the model in order to make it useful
   - Normally the model is **<u>simpler</u>** than the real system
+    - An abstracted description of a process, object or event (from the reading).
   - Even for a same thing people may build a model from different perspective
     - Some models of the earth
     - <img src="assets/image-20200807004717913.png" alt="image-20200807004717913" style="zoom:25%;" />